react-querybuilder/react-querybuilder/README.md

 ### formatQuery

-`formatQuery` formats a given query in either SQL, JSON, or JSON without IDs (which can be useful if you need to serialize the rules).
+`formatQuery` formats a given query in either SQL, parameterized SQL, JSON, or JSON without IDs (which can be useful if you need to serialize the rules).
 Example:

 ```js
 import { formatQuery } from 'react-querybuilder';